China's energy asset-rush stalls on crude slump, graft probes

 CNOOC sold several small conventional gas assets last year, and Sinochem Group pulled back its team of five from the Wolfcamp shale operation in Texas, company sources said.

-Sinopec’s Argentine oil and gas venture, bought in 2010 from Occidental Petroleum Corp (OXY.N), could be considered for divestment, said a company source.
+Sinopec’s Argentine oil and gas venture, bought in 2010 from Occidental Petroleum Corp, could be considered for divestment, said a company source.

 But as China remains a top oil buyer, with imports of crude on two occasions exceeding that of the United States this year, some say it is only a matter of time before Chinese firms buy abroad again, albeit more cautiously.